kalekdev/uni/semester-1/lineare-algebra/notes.typ

   bold(A) "is normal" <=> bold(A^H A = A A^H)
 $

-A useful property of normal matrices in general is that $n$ eigenvectors *can always be chosen to be orthogonal* to each other:
+A useful property of *only* normal matrices is that $n$ eigenvectors *can always be chosen to be orthogonal* to each other:
-- If there are $n$ distinct eigenvalues, these eigenspaces are orthogonal to one another
+- If there are $n$ distinct eigenvalues, these eigenspaces are *orthogonal* to one another
 - If there are eigenvalues with geometric multiplicity $> 1$ this is not an issue.
 For example, all vectors are eigenvectors of the identity matrix's only eigenvalue $lambda = 1$, and we can choose any $n$ dimensional orthogonal basis without issues to satisfy this statement.
 $
-  bold(A) "is normal" => bold(A) "has n orthogonal eigenvalues" => bold(A) "is diagonalizable!"
+  bold(A) "is normal" <=> bold(A) "has n orthogonal eigenvalues" => bold(A) "is diagonalizable!"
 $
+However, the only condition for diagonalizability is *linearly independent* eigenvectors (they do not need to be perfectly orthogonal), hence not all diagonalizable matrices are normal.

-Therefore, they are diagonalisable through an ortho(normal) change of basis matrix - the eigenvalues are not just linearly independent:
+Therefore, they are diagonalisable through an ortho(normal) change of basis matrix - the chosen eigenvectors are not just linearly independent but also orthogonal to each other:
 $
   bold(A = Q Lambda Q^(-1)= Q Lambda Q^T)\
 $